 - The highest sales tax In Las Vegas is 8.75%

 Besides sales tax items listed above, there is a sales tax in Las Vegas for candy, medical, and medicine for people.

 Property Tax In Las Vegas, Nevada

-Moving to Las Vegas or Southern Nevada?
+Are you moving to Las Vegas or Southern Nevada?
 Choosing between a brand new construction home or an older home has a big effect on the property tax you’ll pay.
-About 10 years ago the way Nevada assesses property tax changed.
+About 10 years ago, the way Nevada assesses real property tax changed.
 There is now a property tax cap.

-The Nevada Department of Taxation, Clark County Treasurer, and the Nevada Assessor’s Office still assess brand new home sales would continue to be assessed at approx. 1% of the sales price annually.
+The Nevada Department of Taxation, Clark County Treasurer, and the Nevada Assessor’s Office still assess brand new home sales at approx. 1% of the sales price annually.
 Resale home property tax stayed the same.
-But a cap was put on future tax bills for property tax increases after an initial base is established.
+But a tax cap was put on future tax bills for property tax increases after an initial base is established.

 If the property is sold, the new owner continues at the same rate that the previous owner had until the next tax year.
 Then the increase rate could change depending on if the property is owner-occupied or if it’s an investment home.
 If you feel your tax is too high, you can have your taxes re-assessed.

 If you buy a home that has not qualified for an owner-occupied property tax rate, check your bill.
 Residency status is reported thru escrow but they make mistakes.
 Call the county assessor’s office for a reassessment if there is an error.

 How much is tax in Las Vegas?
 Because Las Vegas is affordable, the real estate market and single-family home prices and tax revenue has risen.
 Room tax continues to go up to cover many things.
 With 150,000 hotel rooms filled each night, room tax adds up.